Cirsium vulgare: Other names

 Common names include bull thistle, Scots, Scottish, or Scotch thistle, and common thistle.

 Uses

 The stems can be peeled (removing their spiny surfaces) and then steamed or boiled.
+They are often pickled in cajun cuisine.
 The tap roots can be eaten raw or cooked, but are only palatable on young thistles that have not yet flowered.
 The dried florets steeped in water are used in rural Italy for curdling goats' milk in preparation for making cheese.
 In Iran, cleaned stems are used in the dish Khoresh-e-Kangar (thistle stem stew).

 In culture

 The plant features in some Scottish ceremonies such as the "Riding of the Marches", held annually in Langholm in July.
 The 1992 specimen measured six feet in length.

 Spear thistle is also the emblem of Newton Regis in England.